ITensor/website/docs/git.md

 # Git Quick Start Guide

-[Git](http://git-scm.com) is a version control system useful for syncing source code across multiple machines.
+[Git](http://git-scm.com) is a version control system useful for synchronizing source code across multiple machines.
-Although it has many powerful features, you only need to know a few commands to get started.
+Although it has many powerful features, you only need a few commands to get started.

 ## Cloning Git Repositories